JuDFTteam/aiida-fleur/docs/source/user_guide/data/fleurinp_modifier.rst

 Modification registration methods
 _________________________________
-The registration methods can be separated into two groups.
+The registration methods can be separated into three groups.
 First of all, there are XML methods that require deeper knowledge about the structure of an ``inp.xml`` file.
 All of them require an xpath input: